 Staff members who do not register leave via the appropriate web application cannot put up hours in the Optional Model, as it is not possible to determine their leave balance.
 If, in any calendar year, you exchanged hours and, at the end of this year, it turns out that you did not register any leave, the value of the hours put up will be deducted from your salary in the next calendar year.

 If you have used the source ‘hours’ to purchase a financial target (extra salary, life course savings, bicycle, bicycle maintenance contribution, commuting expenses, internet allowance), the value of one hour is set at 0,704% of the monthly salary in case of full employment.
 This percentage includes the holiday bonus and the end-of-year bonus.
 Other allowances etc. are not included.
 Your salary at the moment in which you confirm your choices in the KAT web application forms the basis of calculating the value per hour.

 If you use the source ‘hours’ to purchase hours for the Long-term saving model these hours will retain their value.
-To give an example: if you reserved 60 hours each year in 2015, 2016 and 2017 for a Sabbatical Leave and you take your Sabbatical Leave in 2018, you can take up 180 hours.
+To give an example: if you reserved 60 hours each year for three years in a row for a Sabbatical Leave and you take your Sabbatical Leave in the year that follows after these three years, you can take up 180 hours.